• Skip to primary navigation

 Another example of a common irrational number which has not been discussed above are square roots, which can also be irrational numbers.

-After reading the definitions and tips which were listed above, you should now be confident about being able to class both rational numbers and irrational numbers.
+After reading the definitions and tips which were listed above, you should now be confident about being able to class both rational numbers and irrational numbers, including determining if is 1.5 a rational number.

 Filed Under: Learning